bcgov/wordpress/deployments/kustomize/README.md

 ## OpenShift Deployment With OpenShift Secrets
 * Create Kustomization.yaml file for example my-wordpress-deploy/kustomization.yaml
-  * Update your namespace with your license plate, and env you to deploy (dev|test|prod)
+  * Update your namespace with your license plate and the OpenShift environment (dev|test|prod).
+Ex.
+123456-dev
   * Update your images to point to your tools repo with your license plate.
 * Add your patch file my-wordpress-deploy/patch.yaml
   * include the route with the update host url